loadfms/commitgpt/README.md

 $ git push

 # OR

-$ commitgpt -i "Commit this stuff and push my branch to origin"
+$ commitgpt "Commit this stuff and push my branch to origin"

 commitgpt:
   Here are the commands to execute: